Wondering why your site isn't ranking in Google despite all your efforts?

 7. Your Website Doesn't Have A Good User Experience

 Usability and user experience are very important, as Google’s ultimate goal is to give its users the best possible results.

-You can track user experience and usability by measuring key metrics like time on site, bounce rate, and return rate.
+You can track user experience and usability by measuring key SEO metrics like time on site, bounce rate, and return rate.